ajitsingh98/All-About-Performance-Metrics/README.md

 ---

 I hope that this repository and the included performance metrics will be valuable tools in evaluating the effectiveness of your machine learning models.
 Feel free to explore, experiment, and contribute to further improve the available metrics.
-If you have any questions or encounter any issues, please don't hesitate to reach out to us.
+If you have any questions or encounter any issues, please don't hesitate to reach out to me.
 Happy modeling and evaluating!